The force is strong with this one: Segway X330 Robot Mower review

 The accessories are practical, but the pricing feels a little

 steep.
-Out of the box the mower comes with a home pad which is where it charges itself (pictured right) along with some spare blades
+Out of the box the mower comes with a large plastic home pad which is where it docks to charge itself (pictured right) along with some spare blades.
+However, if you want to keep the mower protected from the sun or rain, that coverage comes as an optional extra.

 • The optional garage is around $450, and it’s essentially a plastic cover.
 It does the job, but for that price we’re already thinking a DIY alternative may be more sensible - something like a timber structure with a polycarbonate roof so it still allows signal through (rather than metal).